-Swastikas And Anti-Semitic Graffiti Found At At New York School In Queens
+Swastikas And Anti-Semitic Graffiti Found At A New York School In Queens

-Gov. Cuomo has ordered New York State Police to launch an investigation into who tagged the tennis court and play area of a Queens school with dozens of swastikas and anti-Semitic language which were discovered by the school custodian earlier this week.
+New York Governor Andrew Cuomo has ordered New York State Police to launch an investigation into who tagged the tennis court and play area of a Queens school with dozens of swastikas and anti-Semitic language, which were discovered by the school custodian earlier this week.

-CBS says that the hateful messages were found outside PS 139 in Rego Park drawn in chalk.
-Police confirm that graffiti involving anti-Semitic messages are on the rise with 36 this year so far in comparison to 21 in all of last year.
+CBS 2 says that the hateful messages were found outside PS 139 in Rego Park drawn in chalk.
+Police confirm that graffiti involving anti-Semitic messages are on the rise with 36 instances this year so far in comparison to 21 in all of last year.

 Mayor Bill de Blasio says that all hate crimes in the city are sadly on the rise.